 The Pacific Fisheries Leadership programme (PFLP) funded by the New Zealand Government, is implemented by a consortium led by the Pacific Community (SPC) with the Forum Fisheries Agency (FFA), University of Queensland (UQ), and the Centre for Adaptive Leadership (CLA).

 Selected participants will engage in a modular programme including Leadership for Effectiveness; Leadership Experience; Leadership for Change; and Coaching Support.
-Participants may gain accreditation, including award courses (‘Inclusive Strategic Leadership’ and ‘People and Teams’) within the University of Queensland Graduate Certifcate in Leadership.
+Participants who will complete UQ courses taught at AQF Level 8 (‘Inclusive Strategic Leadership’ and ‘Leading and Managing People’) may gain credit from the University of Queensland.
 The programme is based on real world issues and experience and will be adapted to the context and needs of participants.

 Expected long term outcomes for the fisheries sector includes improved quality and diversity of leadership and management in priority sectoral areas and increased cooperation between relevant participants and their institutions.
 These objectives conform to progressing implementation of the “Regional Roadmap for Sustainable Pacific Fisheries.”

 This programme is a signifcant investment by New Zealand and by the members of the consortium.
 As such, PFLP wants to attract not only the most relevant, but the most committed and interested participants possible